CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## Contributing

 I am open every advice for my project.
 I am planning to improve myself on .NET Core 6, Microservices and Container Technologies.
-So don't hesitate comment on my project.
+So don't hesitate comment on my project., every idea is plus for me.

 ## Bug Reports & Feature Requests

 Please use the Github issues.

+## RoadMap

+- In the Future, i am planning to use Kubernetes.
+- Also i am planning to use S3 objects as TTL (Time to live).
+It will be more efficient way to save some HDD space on virtual machine.